IlianIliev/python-courses/README.md

 ## I want to help the project, what can I do?
 Take a look at the existing courses, books etc. If you see something that you want to add, something incorrect or anything just open an issue or a pull request with the required changes.

+## TODOs
+- add a list of IDEs
+- add a list of Tutorials
+- add a list of things to learn in parallel (git, algorithms, databases)